gbd77rc/esp32-iot-x509/docs/DeviceSensorSetup.md

 See [Device Sensor Configuration](./DeviceConfigSetup.md) for full details.

-## Building
+## Building The System

-I have already pre-soldered ESP32 Development board pins.
-From the photo you can see I am not that good at soldering.
+I have already pre-soldered ESP32 Development board, GPS NEO-6M, and DHT-22 pins.
+From the photos you can see I am not that good at soldering.

 ![ESP32 Device Board](./images/ESP32DevBoard.jpg)

-The following circuit diagram will help out here.
+The following circuit diagram will help with the connecting of pins.

 ![Circuit Diagram](./images/CircuitDiagram.svg)

+The pin numbers are the physical pin layout on the board.
+The configuration settings uses logical pin layout.

+### Battery Connected Issue

+There is an issue in that when the lithium battery is connected the device will stay switched on.
+This will not be too much of issue when we have the full firmware loaded as it will automatically go to deep sleep (switched off) after an idle period.
+The real issue is if you connect the battery up before connecting all the sensors etc you may short ciruit something and then damage the sensor, or the development board.

+The process to connect up the sensors, ESP32 development board and battery will be outline below.

+##